Hayden959/cubehax/README.md

 # cubehax
-CubeWorld Hack to change weapon in first slot
+CubeWorld Hack to change weapon in first slot, it’s rarity, and your coins.

 CubeHax is a port of my assaultcube cheat for CubeWorld